runpod/docs/docs/serverless/workers/vllm/get-started.md

 ## Run your code

-Now you can run your code from your terminal:
+Now run your code from the terminal:

 <Tabs>
   <TabItem value="python" label="Python" default>